 Policies define how Malwarebytes behaves when running a scheduled scan, using Real-Time Protection, or monitoring Suspicious Activity.
-Policies are applied at the group level; all endpoints in a group use the same policy.
-Unless you specify otherwise, endpoints belong to the Default Group, which uses the Default Policy.
+Policies are applied at the group level, and all endpoints in a group use the same policy.
+By default, endpoints added to the console belong to the Default Group which uses the Default Policy.

 Policies are customizable and have many options.
-This article covers the Policy Information section and policy Endpoint Interface options for all endpoint platforms.
+This article covers policy options for:

 - Configure policy General options in Malwarebytes Cloud Platform

 - Configure policy Settings options in Malwarebytes Cloud Platform

 - Configure Tamper Protection and Software Updates options in Malwarebytes Cloud Platform

 Return to the Malwarebytes Cloud Platform Administrator Guide